v-legoff/croissant/doc/source/index.rst

 Welcome to Croissant's documentation!
 =====================================

-Croissant is a library for testing your application using a language.
+Croissant is a library for testing your application using a ubiquitous language.
 If you are new to Behavior-Driven development and want to know how it works and why adopt it, you should read the :doc:`bdd`.
 If you